 WHERE TO STAY: Casa Bustamante Hotel Boutique – A charming budget-friendly bed and breakfast with a swimming pool.
 It’s located in a colonial home just outside of the walled city.

 For more, check out my Cartagena travel guide.

 Located on Colombia’s Caribbean coast, Tayrona has long stretches of golden beaches lined with coconut palms and a dense rainforest with lots of easy day hikes.
 You’ll also find campsites for overnight stays, hammocks for rent, restaurants, diving, and horse riding.

-It’s easy to visit as a day trip from Santa Marta.
+It’s easy to visit as a day trip from Santa Marta, either independently or as part of a group tour.
 I highly suggest you start early at the big entrance at El Zaino and exit the park through Calabazo.
 This underused route takes a whole day, and once you pass the Cabo San Juan campground, you’ll get the last half of the trail to yourself.
-Try to avoid visiting during January and weekends, when the crowds on the beaches and hiking paths are at their peak.
+Try to avoid visiting during January, Colombian public holidays (especially Christmas and Easter), and weekends, when the crowds on the beaches and hiking paths are at their peak.